 Robert (Bob) Welty

-Bob Welty forged a career in banking that spans more than 30
+Bob Welty forged a career in banking that spans more than 30 years following his

-is active in his community and is passionate about mentoring and developing businesses
+in his community and is passionate about mentoring and developing businesses

 in his home state, which is what drives him to give back to West Virginia.
 His